Published Work

 Hedonic regressions have long helped economists understand how job characteristics contribute to earnings, but measurement challenges have limited which attributes could be analyzed systematically.
 Using a new dataset linking salary information from Greenwich.HR to job posting data from Burning Glass Technologies, I apply natural language processing techniques to decompose how different job characteristics contribute to earnings.
 The resulting model explains 83 percent of salary variation—a 19 percent improvement over traditional occupation-location controls.
 Using an attribution method called integrated gradients, I identify which words most strongly predict salaries.
 I then develop an entity extraction model to categorize posting content into activities, amenities, education, experience, firm names, general and technical job skills, hours, job titles, and location.
 The analysis reveals that job activities dominate both in frequency and earnings relevance.
 While skills and job titles have been used as proxies for tasks, directly measuring the activities described in job postings provides better insight into wage determination.
 This represents the first decomposition to quantify how such a wide range of workplace characteristics—rarely captured in administrative data—shapes earnings.

-The Impacts of Generative AI on Software Development
+Beyond Code: The Multidimensional Impacts of Large Language Models in Software Development

 with Sardar Fatooreh Bonabi, Tingting Nian, and Vijay Gurbaxani